 Think not only about the “Wh…” questions (What, Where, Who, When, …) but also about the “How” questions.
 They will help you gather contextual information and more in-depth stories: Two valuable components in the assessment process.

-When creating a mind map, don’t shy away from external resources: Consult colleagues, clients, the internet or even talk to a family member to get the inspiration you need.
+When creating a mind map, don’t shy away from external resources: Consult colleagues, clients, the internet, use mind mapping software, or even talk to a family member to get the inspiration you need.